piotr-szachewicz/rails-i18n-key-finder/README.md

 In some complex web application sometimes it's difficult to find out where did your I18n translations come from.

-In this situations this gem comes to help!
+In these situations this gem comes to help!
 It allows you to temporarily display the i18n keys instead of their values in the web application.

 ## Installation